robertvacareanu/llm4regression/FAQ.md

 ## Why does Linear Regression perform so well in Figure 1, for example, outperforming Gradient Boosting?

 Because that dataset is linear.
 On non-linear datasets (e.g., see heatmap on this repository), Linear Regression performs worse.

+## How can I try it?

+The simplest way would be to copy-paste some of the examples from `data/prompts`.
+I also provide links to chats in [data/prompts/README.md](./data/prompts/README.md).
+Note, however, that I used the API, not the chat for the experiments.
+I included links to chat conversation because it is easy to share and to view.